Value Exchange Canvas

 Please do not confuse this canvas by the famous "Business Modal Canvas".
-It is something I created because I thought it was missing in the literature.
+It is something I created because I thought it was missing in the literature I had at hand.

-The figure above depictures a situation of two persons owning something valuable to one other.
-In history this would litally resolve in the exchange of goods, but for modern business there is of course almost always money on one side of the equation.
+The figure above depictures a situation of two persons owning some good valuable to one other.
+In the past this would resolve literally in the exchange of goods, but for modern business there is of course almost always money on one side of the equation.
 We do this for the simple reason that ‘money -> product exchange’ is a lot more practical than pure goods exchange.
 You cannot easily store millions of breads or transport it to the other side of the world.
 With money you can.
 Furthermore with money you can trade with someone who doesn't need your stuff.
 If you would for example own only chickens how could you buy a bread if the bakery doesn't need chickens?
-With money humanity has created a virtual good that shares the same intrinsic value to anyone within a certain group.
+With money humanity has created a virtual good that shares the same social value to anyone.

 This building block requires you to think about what the intrinsic values are in the goods you want to exhange.

 So why would you and your customer choose for this particular exchange?
-The first rason to favor a certain exchange over another is that is unique benefits for both parties:
+The first reason to favor a certain exchange over another is that the exchange has unique benefits for both parties:

-- A customer chooses to exchange his or her money for a bicycle from a certain reseller because it comes with benefits that competitors do not have.
-Maybe it is some extra service from the seller or the bike is just a bit cheaper.
+- A customer chooses for example to exchange his money for a bicycle from a certain reseller because the deal comse with certain benefits that competitors do not have.
+Maybe the reseller added a free maintenance check or the bike was just a bit cheaper.

-Futhermore it is important to note that benefits do not mean the same to every person.
+Futhermore it is important to note that benefits do not mean the same thing to every person.
 To create meaningful benefits an entrepreneur need to understand a customer completely.
 What are their needs and their problems?
 What can you do so customers benefit more from your exhanging more than from others?
-The beter the benefits you can add for your audience the more likely it is they will choose you and thereby the more (financial) benefits you can retrieve yourself.
+The better the benefits (the more sugger) you can add for your audience the more likely it is they will choose you and thereby the more (financial) benefits you can retrieve yourself.
 This is an essential part of value creation.
 Keep that in mind.